"One day I looked up and he's pushin' eighty

 So why's he dressed up like them old men."

 ~Guy Clark (Desperados Waiting for a Train)

 His barns are all sagging now.
 They are growing old along side him.
 They have heaved and twisted, settling with age.
 They are full of treasures that he has collected and stored throughout the decades.
 His Maple tree is fringed with red and orange, even though it's just mid August.
-The year and the evening grow old as we sit in the grass under his Bull Pine.
-But his woodshed is full.
-With pleasure he looks in the door knowing that all of it will help to ward off the cold and the wind that will come a-callin' through his plaster walls and single pane windows.
-Like all the years that have gone on before he cut, split, and stacked his wood with care, but this year he went slowly, sometimes not at all, 'cause he is tired.
+The year and the evening grow old as we sit in the grass under his big old Bull Pine tree.
+But his woodshed is full and with pleasure he looks in the door knowing that all of it will help to ward off the cold and the wind that will come a-callin' through his plaster walls and single pane windows.
+Like all the years that have gone on before he cut, split, and stacked his wood with care, but this year he went slowly, and sometimes not at all, 'cause he is tired.

 His fingers, that worked and toiled all through these years are hard as leather, worn and weathered, but they have kept him alive; him and all those he supported through the years.
-The Good Lord knows those hands and the sacrifices they have made.He walks now so that he can see the world spin 'round again.
+The Good Lord knows these hands and the sacrifices they have made.He goes for daily walks now, so that he can see the world spin 'round one more day.
 One foot in front of the other he walks down roads he has traveled in various vehicles, he now knows them intimately.
 And he watches these roads change with the seasons.
 Walking and living ~ in the sleet and rain, when the sunshines, and when wet snow flakes fall ~ covering his wool shirt and white beard.
 What dreams, what thoughts, what discoveries do you make, Old Man, on these daily journeys that you partake?

 His causeway, being a joy to him, has become a daily haven.
 He has watched it ice over, become solid, and then recede from the shoreline until it became again a living, moving flow of water.